machine-learning-apps/Issue-Label-Bot/README.md

 ## Environment Variables

-1. `PRIVATE_KEY`:  this is the private key you use to [authenticate as an app](https://developer.github.com/apps/quickstart-guides/setting-up-your-development-environment) with the GitHub api.
+1. `PRIVATE_KEY`:  this is the private key you use to [authenticate as an app](https://developer.github.com/apps/quickstart-guides/setting-up-your-development-environment) with the GitHub API.
 2. `WEBHOOK_SECRET`: this is used to verify that payloads received by your app are actually from GitHub.
 This is described [here](https://developer.github.com/apps/quickstart-guides/setting-up-your-development-environment/).
 2. `DATABASE_URL`: this is the URL that contains the login information for your POSTGRESQL database, usually in the form: `postgres://<username>:<password>@<url>:5432/<database_name>`
 3. `APP_ID`: this is a unique identifier provided to you by GitHub when you [register your app](https://developer.github.com/apps/quickstart-guides/setting-up-your-development-environment).